elliotherriman/website/writing.md

 Well.
 Outside.

-Originally made as part of NaNoRenO 2020+.
+A kinetic novel, originally made as part of NaNoRenO 2020+.

 ---